sirocco-gallery/refraktor/README.md

   ## Deployment and Infrastructure
   [![Deployed with Vercel](https://vercel.com)](https://sirocco-gallery.vercel.app/)

+  This repo contains an end-to-end WebMCP ecosystem - both a provider surface and a consumer extension.

+  # The Backend Provider surface (sirocco.gallery):
-  The sirocco.gallery WebMCP provider surface is optimized for serverless architeture and deployed globally via Vercel.
-It leverages Vercel's capabilities to instantly stream responses for its five callable tools during the Google Chrome Canary WebMCP origin trial.
+  sirocco.gallery is a live WebMCP provider site that exposes five callable tools.
+It leverages Vercel's capabilities and serverless infrastructure to handle the stateless, bursty nature of incoming tool calls during the Google Chrome WebMCP origin trial.

+  # The Client Consumer (Chrome web store extension: Refraktor):
+  A general browser consumer extension built with design conformance awareness.
+It runs locally in the browser to discover and interact directly with the
+  Vercel hosted provider surface, demonstrating how serverless architecture can seamlessly power client side AI protocal interactions.

   [A Ziola Project](https://www.ziola.dev/index.html)